Legal & Privacy

-8.1 In risk-sensitive instances or where the customer is not present e.g. due to online applications via its platform, the service provider shall apply EDD measures.
+8.1 In risk-sensitive instances or where the customer is not present and there is some doubt e.g. due to online applications via its platform, the Company shall apply EDD measures.
 EDD measures are additional measures to the CDD measures.

 8.2 EDD measures are applied in order to ensure that the higher risks presented by certain Customers and transactions are better monitored and managed to avoid any involvement in ML/Funding of Terrorism.

-Thus, the service provider applies EDD measures when the Operations Department classifies the Customer as high risk and, in all cases, where the customer is not present.
+Thus, the Company applies EDD measures when the Operations Department classifies the Customer as high risk and, in all cases, where the customer is not present.

 8.3 EDD measures are applied in the following cases:

-(a) where the Applicant has not been physically present for identification purposes subject to the service provider’s CDD measures;
+(a) where the Applicant has not been physically present for identification purposes and classified as high risk subject to the Company's CDD measures;

 (b) in relation to cross-border correspondent banking relationships; or